DanielHuisman/koa-isomorphic-relay/README.md

 Koa middleware for isomorphic React + Relay rendering and routing.
 This middleware implements basic server side pre-rendering, which is required for isomorphic rendering.

+## Components
+- `react` + `react-dom` for rendering
+- `react-helmet` for document head management
+- `relay` for data fetching and management
+- `isomorphic-relay` to make Relay isomorphic (see facebook/relay#136 and facebook/relay#558)
+- `react-router` for routing
+- `react-router-relay` to add support for Relay to the router
+- `isomorphic-relay-router` to make Relay Router isomorphic

 ## Installation
 ```bash
 $ npm install koa-isomorphic-relay